 Trends in NCI Funding for Pediatric Cancers Research

-The National Cancer Institute's (NCI) investment2 in pediatric cancers research increased from $189.8 million in fiscal year (FY) 2008 to $208.1 million in FY 2012.
-In addition to this funding, NCI supported $60.4 million in pediatric cancers research in FY 2009 and FY 2010 using funding from the American Recovery and Reinvestment Act (ARRA).
+NCI’s investment2 in pediatric cancers research was $185.1 million in fiscal year (FY) 2013.
+In addition to the funding described in the graph, NCI supported $60.4 million in pediatric cancers research in FYs 2009 and 2010 using funding from the American Recovery and Reinvestment Act.

 Additional Resources for Pediatric Cancers

 - Cancer in Children and Adolescents